Athena McNinch

-Athena Eva Su McNinch (born December 28, 1997) is a Guamanian-Taiwanese beauty pageant titleholder who was Miss Universe Guam 2018, and represented Guam at the Miss International 2019 in Tokyo, Japan.
+Athena Eva Su McNinch (born December 28, 1997) is a Guamanian model and beauty pageant titleholder who was Miss Universe Guam 2018, and represented Guam at the Miss International 2019 in Tokyo, Japan.

 Early life and education

 Athena has lived her entire life in Mangilao, Guam, the village where the University of Guam is located.
 Her mother is from Kaohsiung, Taiwan and is Chinese-Polynesian.
 Her father is Irish, Norwegian and English.
 In high school, Athena worked as a camp aide for 5-7 year olds at the University of Guam Summer Camp.
 Miss Guam Ambassador for the Guam Visitor's Bureau.
 She is currently a graduate teaching assistant for former Governor Ansito Walter at the University of Guam.
 Athena speaks English and Mandarin Chinese.

 In 2017, she was named a Harry S. Truman Scholar, followed by earning the US Congressional Award Gold Medal in 2018.
 Athena is an active member of the Alpha Phi Sigma, Blue Key Honors Society, and Golden Key International Honors Society.